 SQL Examiner Suite 2018 will no longer receive updates and non-critical fixes.
 However, we will fix critical issues if they happen suddenly for another six months after the 2022 version release date, until May 16, 2022.
 Support for the 2018 version will be discontinued after this date.

-SQL Examiner Suite 2022 will be fully supported until the next major release and six months after, but not sooner than December 31, 2023.
+SQL Examiner Suite 2022 will be fully supported until the next major release and six months later, or until December 31, 2023, whichever is later.
 During this period, we guarantee that we will fix any bugs and issues, including possible compatibility issues with any further release of all supported on-premise and cloud databases.
 Also, we will do regular software updates and improvements.

 SQL Examiner Suite 2022 highlights

 - Official support for new RDBMS versions - Updated list of officially supported on-premise and cloud databases: SQL Server 2019, PostgreSQL 13, and more.

 - Compare database schemas with SQL creation scripts - Now SQL Examiner can parse PostgreSQL, Oracle, and MySQL creation scripts.

 - Oracle-related improvements - There are some enhancements for users who work with Oracle databases.

 - SQL Data Examiner can create target tables on the fly - If you need to migrate data, don't bother creating a table in a target database before comparison.

 - Email notifications for CLI - Enable email notifications for scheduled database comparison and synchronization jobs.